Azure-Federal-Patterns-and-Practices/AzureVirtualDesktop/docs/features/trustedLaunch.md

 ### Trusted Launch

-This feature is enabled automatically when the following conditions are met:
+This feature is enabled automatically with the safe boot and vTPM settings when the following conditions are met:

 - a generation 2, "g2", image SKU is selected
 - the VM size supports the feature